Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

 Key takeaways from the model output.
 Age has a negative coefficient, class_a has a positive coefficient, and cluster rent has a positive coefficient.
 These match up with our previous analysis.
-Green Rating has a slightly positive coefficient of .5, but it is not statistically significant at the .05 level meaning that when we control for all of the factors in the data, the positive impact of green rating does not exhibit strong enough evidence that it truly exists.
+Additionally, green_rating has a slightly positive coefficient of .5, but it is not statistically significant at the .05 level meaning that when we control for all other factors in the data, the positive impact of green rating does not exhibit strong enough evidence that it truly exists.
 Another factor worth considering is that that the Energy Star coefficient is actually negative.
-This is interesting because if the developer does consider go ahead with a green certification, they would need to decide if they should get one or both certifications.
+This is interesting because if the developer does decide to pursue a green certification, they would need to decide if they should get one or both certifications.
 Though it is not statistically significant, we suggest they prioritize compliance with the LEED standard.

 ## Conclusion

 Our final recommendation is: based on the data currently available, we do not recommend the developer should invest in the construction necessary to achieve a green certification.
 The data does not provide strong enough evidence to indicate that the green premium exists.
-The $ 5 million dollars could be more appropriately invested elsewhere.
+The $5 million dollars could be more appropriately invested elsewhere.

 # Flights at ABIA